GlaxoSmithKline throws in towel on lung cancer vaccine trial

 Unlike traditional preventative vaccines, the MAGE-A3 treatment was designed for people with established disease, helping their immune systems to prevent the return of disease after surgery.

-Other companies, including Bristol-Myers Squibb Co, Roche Holding AG and Merck & Co Inc, have had some recent notable successes in clinical trials of innovative drugs to boost the immune system, but GSK's vaccine-based approach is different and has met with less success.
+Other companies, including Bristol-Myers Squibb Co (BMY.N), Roche Holding AG ROG.VX and Merck & Co Inc (MRK.N), have had some recent notable successes in clinical trials of innovative drugs to boost the immune system, but GSK's vaccine-based approach is different and has met with less success.

-Shares in Britain's biggest drugmaker were 0.7 percent lower at 0750 GMT, underperforming a 0.3 percent decline in the European drugs sector..
+Shares in Britain's biggest drugmaker were 0.7 percent lower at 8:50 a.m.
+British time, underperforming a 0.3 percent decline in the European drugs sector. .SXDP.

 MAGE-A3 is one of two high-risk, high-reward research projects that GSK has invested heavily in over recent years - so far, to little avail.